SusanStrange/BACKEND-SusanStrangeArchive/content/en/archive/Ahead_of_her_Time_Susan_Strange_and_Global_Governance/index.md

 ---

-title: ""Ahead of her Time?
-Susan Strange and Global Governance""
+title: "Ahead of her Time?
+Susan Strange and Global Governance"
 description: "By Susan K. Sell"
 datetext: "2016"
 excerpt: "Sell, Susan K. "Ahead of her Time?
 Susan Strange and Global Governance."
 In Susan Strange and the Future of Global Political Economy: Power, Control and Transformation.
 Randall Germain, editor.
 39-50.
 London: Routledge 2016."